ankit741/docker-kubernetes-demo/docker-demo/README.md

 ```
 minikube start
 ```
+Automatically select the docker driver in Windows if installed, there are other drivers as well.

 The command creates a virtual machine and installs Kubernetes.

 When the command completes, you can verify that the cluster is created with: